 What is 'peer-reviewed'?
 A good indicator of academic rigor is that a source is designated "peer-reviewed."
 This means that the source has been reviewed and approved for publication by other scholars in the field.
 Academic sources include academic journal articles, books (also, book chapters or essays from collected volumes), and/or peer-reviewed reference texts.
 Do not use .com resources!
-A good place to start is the database list available through the LICE Library website.
-On the database search page, check the box for "Peer-
+A good place to start is the course textbook or the ATLA database available through the UCF Library website.
+On the database search page, check the box for "Peer-Reviewed".

-Reviewed".